 Nanobiotechnology is a combination of nanotechnology and biotechnology that suggests new methods to produce lighter and stronger materials widely used in biology and medicine.
 Carbon-based nanomaterials are one of the tools of nanobiotechnology, and we can mention carbon nanotubes (CNTs) as one of the most important of them.
 They are classified into multi-walled (MWCNTs) and single-walled (SWCNTs) CNTs categories.
 As CNTs are insoluble in water and are toxic for cells, we can functionalize them with various agents to improve their performance.
 In this study we functionalized MWCNTs with tryptophan an essential amino acid with unique properties and potential applications in biomedicine and nanotechnology.
 Then we use scanning electron microscope (SEM) and FT-IR analyses to ensure in functionalization of MWCNTs.
 Results from these analyses show that functionalization of MWCNTs have be done correctly.
 Functionalization of MWCNTs makes lower their insolubility and toxicity and improve their performance in cell environment.
 Now they can be used in biological and medical applications like drug delivery, biosensing, tissue engineering and so on.

-Keywords: carbon nanotubes, functionalization, nanobiotechnoiogy, multi-walled carbon nanotubes
+Keywords: Carbon nanotubes, Functionalization, Nanobiotechnology, Multi-walled carbon nanotubes

-*Corresponding author E-mail: f.bahramii1996@gmail.com
+*E-mail address: f.bahramii1996@gmail.com

-Department of Molecular and Cell Biology, Faculty of Science, University of Mazandaran, Babolsar 47416-95447, Mazandaran, Iran,
+Department of Molecular and Cell Biology, Faculty of Science, University of Mazandaran, Babolsar, Mazandaran, Iran